jensengroup/ESNUEL_ML/models/README.md

-This folder contains MAA ML models
+This folder contains atom-based ML models for predicting MAA and MCA